 In addressing all of the above, the SETI Permanent Committee will seek learned papers for presentation at the SETI sessions of the International Astronautical Congress, publish the best of these papers in Acta Astronautica or elsewhere, generate and conduct, or support special Academy conferences or studies on important topics, and play a proactive role in the continuing study of extraterrestrial life and intelligence.

-Where appropriate, the SETI Permanent Committee will collaborate also with other committees of the Academy and the Federation, with the Bioastronomy Commission of the International Astronomical Union, and other national and international bodies and societies with an interest in SETI.
+Where appropriate, the SETI Permanent Committee will collaborate also with other committees of the International Academy of Astronautics and the International Astronautical Federation, with the Bioastronomy Commission of the International Astronomical Union, and other national and international bodies and societies with an interest in the search for extraterrestrial intelligence.

 The SETI Permanent Committee will normally meet once a year during the International Astronautical Congress.